PROJECT DEVELOPMENT FRAMEWORK

 A project can be developed in a variety of ways depending on project specific requirements, but the below list presents a typical development timeframe and stages for taking a project from bench-scale testwork through to the commissioning of the commercial DNi Process™ plant.

-DNi has tested over 90 different ore samples from almost 30 different projects from around the world in their process laboratory embedded within Australia’s CSIRO Minerals Division.
-Its pilot plant facilities – which comprise the full process flowsheet from ore leaching through to acid recovery – are located on-site with the process laboratory and have operated for a total of 19 campaigns conducted over most of 2013.
+DNP has tested over 90 different ore samples from almost 30 different projects from around the world in their process laboratory embedded within Australia’s CSIRO Minerals Division.
+Its demonstration plant facilities – which comprise the full process flowsheet from ore leaching through to acid recovery – are located on-site with the process laboratory and have operated for a total of 19 campaigns conducted over most of 2013.

 The general stages for developing a nickel laterite project are shown in the table below, and include expected durations and sample requirement for each phase.
 Depending on the project requirements, these stages can be flexibly tailored to suite the needed timeframe.